 Liles Spelling Variations

 Spelling variations of this family name include: Lyle, Lille, Lile, Lisle, Lyall, Lyal, Lyel and many more.

-Another 173 words (12 lines of text) are included under the topic Early Liles Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Liles Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Liles family moved to Ireland, but this topic is not covered in this excerpt.
-Another 139 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: